Kompensator/Marihacks-2k19/README.md

 ## Repository for Marihacks 2019

 # To simulate a Hohmann transfer from Earth to another planet using realistic Keplerian physics
-The Hohmann transfer is the most energy-efficient way to transfer between two planets However, the two planets have to be in a certain relative position to allow this transfer This project simulates such a transfer from Earth to one of the outter planets When the user presses `space`, the software holds the launch until the optimal position is obtained To implement Keplerian physics, Euler numerical integration is used to update each planet's position
+The Hohmann transfer is the most energy-efficient way to transfer between two planets.
+However, the two planets have to be in a certain relative position to allow this transfer.
+This project simulates such a transfer from Earth to one of the outter planets.
+When the user presses `space`, the software holds the launch until the optimal position is obtained.
+To implement Keplerian physics, Euler numerical integration is used to update each planet's position.

 # To run: